The Final Cut (2004 film): Plot

-A brief introduction describes "cutters", who edit the collected memories of the recently dead into feature-length memorials that are viewed by loved ones at funerals.
-Their code forbids them to mix footage from implants, to have the requisite implant, or to sell memories.
+"Cutters" edit the collected memories of the recently deceased into feature-length memorials that are viewed by loved ones at funerals.
+The "cutters code" forbids them to mix footage from implants, to sell memories, and to have the implant themselves.

-The film opens with Alan Hakman as a child (Casey Dubois).
-While visiting a city with his parents, he meets another boy, Louis (Liam Ranger), and the two bond as they play together.
+Ten-year-old Alan Hakman, while visiting a city with his parents, meets another boy, Louis, and the two bond as they play together.
 Louis reluctantly joins Hakman in exploring an abandoned factory, and Hakman crosses a wooden plank suspended high above the ground.
 Goaded by Hakman, Louis also attempts to cross the plank, but he loses his confidence and falls.
-Hakman races to the ground and panics when he steps in what he thinks is Louis' blood.
-Hakman flees the scene and tells no one what had happened.
+Hakman races to the ground and panics when he steps in what he thinks is Louis's blood.
+Hakman flees the scene and tells no one what has happened.
 Later that day, he leaves the city with his parents.

-Years later, the adult Hakman (Robin Williams) has become a skilled cutter who specializes in editing the memories of controversial people into hagiographies.
-When Fletcher (Jim Caviezel), a former cutter, confronts him at a funeral, Hakman describes himself as a sin-eater, who brings redemption to the immoral.
-Fletcher offers him $500,000 for the memories of his latest client, wealthy businessman Charles Bannister (Michael St. John Smith), but Hakman refuses.
-In a later meeting, Fletcher demands the memory recordings so that he can use Bannister, who he suspects was a pedophile, as a scandal to shut down EYE Tech, the implant manufacturer.
-Hakman again refuses, and, worried for his safety, uses his knowledge from memory tapes to shake down a shady criminal for a pistol.
+Years later, the adult Hakman has become a skilled cutter who specializes in editing the memories of controversial people into flattering life stories.
+When Fletcher, a former cutter, confronts him at a funeral, Hakman describes himself as a sin-eater, who brings redemption to the immoral.
+Fletcher offers him $500,000 for the memories of his latest client, wealthy businessman Charles Bannister, but Hakman refuses.
+In a meeting, Fletcher demands the memory recordings so that he can use Bannister, who he suspects was a pedophile, as a scandal to shut down EYE Tech, the implant manufacturer.
+Hakman again refuses and, worried for his safety, uses his knowledge from memory tapes to shake down a shady criminal for a pistol.

-As Hakman works through Bannister's memories, he encounters a scene that implies that Bannister was molesting his daughter, Isabel (Genevieve Buechner).
-Hakman wordlessly deletes it and presses on.
-He eventually comes upon a person that he is convinced must be his childhood friend Louis.
+As Hakman works through Bannister's memories, he encounters a scene that implies that Bannister was molesting his daughter Isabel, and Hakman wordlessly deletes it.
+He eventually comes across a person who he is convinced must be his childhood friend Louis.
 Excited, he sets up a meeting with Bannister's family to find out more information.
-Bannister's wife Jennifer (Stephanie Romanov) is dismissive, but Isabel reveals that the man, recently dead of a car crash, was a teacher named Louis Hunt.
+Bannister's wife Jennifer is dismissive, but Isabel reveals that the man, recently dead of a car crash, was a teacher named Louis Hunt.
 Hoping that Hunt had an implant, Hakman organizes a break-in at EYE Tech, but they have no record of Hunt.
-Instead, Hakman finds a file on himself, which he is surprised to find documents his parents' purchase of an implant for him.
+However, Hakman surprisingly finds a file on himself that contains documentation of his parents' purchase of an implant for him.